lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/nanoscale_simulations.md

 ## CPMD

 The CPMD code is a plane wave/pseudopotential implementation of Density Functional Theory, particularly designed for ab-initio molecular dynamics.
-For examples and documentations see [CPMD homepage](https://www.lcrc.anl.gov/for-users/software/available-software/cpmd/).
+For examples and documentations, see [CPMD homepage](https://www.lcrc.anl.gov/for-users/software/available-software/cpmd/).

 CPMD is currently not installed as a module.
-Please, contact hpcsupport@zih.tu-dresden.de if you need assitance.
+Please, contact hpcsupport@zih.tu-dresden.de if you need assistance.

 ## GAMESS